UNESCO Natural Science Programme –

 iii.
 The National Inter-Governmental Oceanographic Commission

-Other intergovernmental committees that the National Commission is yet to establish are the International Basic Science Programme (IBSP), International Geoscience and Geoparks Programme (IGGP).
+Other intergovernmental committees that the National Commission is yet to establish are the International Basic Sciences Programme (IBSP), International Geoscience and Geoparks Programme (IGGP).